 Following years of research and based on their patented technology (9 granted patents with further in draft), the company's mission is to develop and bring to market affordable, handheld devices capable of measuring ocular parameters that presently require contacting ultrasound devices at the lower price range or expensive optical desktop models at the higher end.
 Occuity believes they have the technology and are developing the partnerships required to produce devices capable of providing the measuring and non-contacting capabilities of the existing optical desktop devices at a price point more akin to the handheld contacting ultrasound devices.
 Occuity believes the nature and pricing of these new devices will prove disruptive to the current optometry market.

 Click below for more details.

 Handheld Optical non-contacting corneal thickness measurement

-The first of Occuity's revolutionary optical handheld devices, the entry level Pachymeter allows for a non-clinical operator to take a corneal thickness measurement quickly and easily.
+The first of Occuity's revolutionary optical handheld devices, the entry-level PM1 Pachymeter allows for a non-clinical operator to take a corneal thickness measurement quickly and easily.

 Includes Pupillometer and Keratometer

-The upgraded version of the pachymeter provides the measurement of the corneal thickness of the subject but also includes measurement sets required for pupillometry and keratometry.
+The upgraded version of the PM1 will provide pachymetery alongside measurement sets required for pupillometry and keratometry.

-Because the devices being developed by Occuity are both handheld and non-contacting this makes them ideal for use in the veterinary sector.
+Because our devices are both handheld and non-contacting this makes them ideal for use in the veterinary sector.

 Once the devices have undergone CE approval it is planned that they will also undergo the necessary trials to be able to be used in veterinary environments.